isobelbutler/Movie-Data/README.md

 ![Original Website design](images/figma_design.png)

 ## Building
-This project was the one I found the most difficult, but was also extremely rewarding, I learnt alot through making it, and really enjoyed the challenges and satisfaction of finally feeling like it made sense.
+This project was the one I found the most difficult, but was also extremely rewarding, I learnt a lot through making it, and really enjoyed the challenges and satisfaction of finally feeling like it made sense.

-1. Recreate the figma design using HTML and CSS, with dummy cards mimicking what the JS would create, so that I could get the styling done first.
+1. Recreate the Figma design using HTML and CSS, with dummy cards mimicking what the JS would create, so that I could get the styling done first.
-2. Create a loop that would run through the object, and render the information onto the website.
+2. Create a loop that would run through the object and render the information onto the website.
 3. Add a way for the user to filter the displayed information by category.
-4. Create a form that allow users to submit and display their own film.
+4. Create a form that allows users to submit and display their own film.
 5. Change layout to remove title to make for a cleaner design.
 6. Add fixed header and move filters into this.